qwazwsx/SPD-usbmount/README.md

 - **🎉 Enjoy Seamless USB Mounting**: With everything set up, your USB devices will automatically mount to the `gcodes` directory and be easily accessible for use in your 3D printing workflow.

 - **Unexpected Shutdown**: If your SonicPad unexpectedly shuts down, you may be left with extra symlinks in your gcodes directory that point to the previous USB mountpoint.
 Feel free to remove them.

+- **Why add an additional scripting layer on top of usbmount?** By default usbmount creates about 8 directories, /media/usb0 thru /media/usb7.
+You can easilly symlink these all to the gcodes directory if you want.
+KlipperScreen doesn't show folders that don't have .gcode files in them.
+This additional layer of scripting ensures that only plugged in and mounted USB devices appear in the gcodes directory, instead of a bunch of potentially empty folders.
+This is more about keeping the gcodes directory clean than anything else.
+Plus you can nuke the gcodes directory without having to re-symlink all the usb devices.
+All this to say, no the scripting on top of usbmount is not super neccessary.